toitware/toit-semver/README.md

 However, there is an easy way to quickly create a new instance with one or more changed properties:
 ```
-  // (Continues from previous examples)
+  // (Continues from previous examples.)

   // Create semver-e-new with minor now = 15
   semver-e-new := semver-e.with --minor=15